Thomas Canyon Campground, UT - Latest Reviews, Photos & Campground Map

-Thomas Canyon Campground is located in the Mountain City-Ruby Mountains-Jarbidge Ranger District of the Humboldt-Toiyabe National Forest (3 hrs 7 min southwest of Twin Falls, ID) with an elevation of 7,614 feet.
-There are a total of 39 campsites.
+Thomas Canyon Campground is located in the Mountain City-Ruby Mountains-Jarbidge Ranger District, Humboldt-Toiyabe National Forest (3 hrs 7 min southwest of Twin Falls, ID) with an elevation of 7,614 feet.
+There are a total of 39 campsites including 1 tent-only site.
 The campground is normally open from the end of May to the beginning of September.
 38 sites can accommodate RVs and trailers between 20 and 65 feet.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Fees range from $19.00 to $38.00.
+Activities include biking, fishing, hiking trails, rock climbing.

 4.5 out of 5